-This course may make use of Turnitin, a third-party application that helps maintain standards of excellence in academic integrity.
-If Turnitin is used for an assignment, normally students will be required to submit their course assignments through onQ to Turnitin.
+This course makes use of Turnitin, a third-party application that helps maintain standards of excellence in academic integrity.
+Normally, students will be required to submit their course assignments through onQ to Turnitin.
 In doing so, students' work will be included as source documents in the Turnitin reference database, where they will be used solely for the purpose of detecting plagiarized text in this course.
 Data from submissions is also collected and analyzed by Turnitin for detecting Artificial Intelligence (AI)-generated text.
 These results are not reported to your instructor at this time but could be in the future.